 TargetWorx can design, manufacture, and install a private indoor shooting range in your house, basement, garage, or other building, close to the cost of a swimming pool.
 Private ranges can be installed in an existing structure, or we can work with your architect to incorporate a range in new construction.
 Each range can be designed to suit your needs.
 Primarily private ranges are set up for pistol calibers, but rifle calibers can be accommodated.
 Everything that can be done to keep fired shots within the range will be incorporated into the design.
 The range will contain a safety ceiling and walls, all covered with ballistic rubber, in addition to a primary impact area.
 An air system, lighting, primary bullet trap, and sound insulation are designed into the range.
 The range area can also incorporate a vault for gun storage, which can also be used as a safe room.

 You don't have to be a competitive shooter to consider enjoying a private indoor shooting range.
-Starting around $30,000, it's rather affordable.
+TargetWorx is more than happy to work on ranges from one lane to one-hundred lanes.
 The novelty of it would make for great conversation, resale value, and it might even get used more than a pool!
 Contact us to discuss the possibilities.